psb1558/Cerne-font/README.md

 other software supporting color fonts.
 The font will also work in apps that do not support color, but the colors will not show.

+There will also be a companion font containing selected decorative capitals from the manuscript.

-The current version is a beta, version 0.008, neither complete nor guaranteed to be stable.
+The current version is a beta, version 0.009, neither complete nor guaranteed to be stable.
 ETA for an initial release: late summer 2021.